cwwang1979/MICCAI_ATEC23challenge/README.md

 https://doi.org/10.1002/ctm2.1162

 ### Special Issues and the Prizes
-Special Issues for the TEOC challenge:
+Special Issues for the challenge:
 1. Cancers (JCR 2021 IF = 6.575) Special Issue "Computational Pathology for Breast Cancer and Gynecologic Cancer"
 2. Diagnostics (JCR2021 IF= 3.992) "Special Issue "Deep Learning in Oncological Image Analysis"